ltlancas/ltlancas.github.io/research.md

 permalink: /research/
 ---

-I am currently working on expanding this page with some short descriptions of some of my research projects.

 A list of my publications can be found [here][my-ads-lib].
-For those who prefer to search for me with an ORCiD, mine is 0000-0002-0041-4356
+For those who prefer to search for me with an ORCiD, mine is [0000-0002-0041-4356][orcid].

 # Latest Posts